diyasrawat/Frog_Leap_Game/README.md

 Run the script.
 Enter an integer between 0 and 6 to move a frog, 'q' to quit, 'r' to restart, or 'e' to end the game loop.

+# Explanation

+**Class:** FrogLeapGame

+Description:
+This class represents the Frog Leap Puzzle Game.

+**Attributes:**

+positions (list): List representing the current positions of frogs and the empty space.

+**Methods:**

+init(self)
+Description: Initializes the game with the starting positions of frogs.
+The initial configuration of frogs is ['G', 'G', 'G', '-', 'B', 'B', 'B'].

+print_board(self)
+Description: Prints the current state of the game board, displaying the positions of frogs and the empty space.

+make_move(self, position)
+Description: Processes the user's move based on the selected frog position.

+**Parameters:**

+position (int): The position of the selected frog.

+check_win(self)
+Description: Checks if the current positions constitute a win.

+**Returns:**

+bool: True if the game is won, False otherwise.

+restart(self)
+Description: Restarts the game with a new initial configuration.

+end_game(self)
+Description: Ends the game loop.

 # Notes:
 The game is designed for console-based play, providing a simple yet enjoyable environment for solving the Frog Leap Puzzle.